MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

   - Name: `immich-home`.
   - Description: `Route to local network for Immich access`
   - Address: Enter your home subnet (e.g., `172.21.8.0/24` if your home LAN is in this range).
   - Destination Groups: Click on this field, then click into the search bar that appears at the top of this new menu.
-You should see a blinking cursor next to the magnifing glass.
+You should see a blinking cursor next to the magnifying glass.
 You can now type in the name to restrict this resource down to.
 This is the group for your Docker container (e.g. immich-connector).
   - Enabled: ✅
   - Click the `Add Resource` button.